-Analysis | Sleet versus snow: The reason behind Thursday’s icy mess
+Analysis | Sleet vs. snow: The reason behind Thursday’s icy mess

 So how does the warm layer that causes sleet manifest itself?
 Let’s examine temperature data, shown below, from a weather balloon that sampled the atmosphere at Dulles International Airport on Wednesday evening, hours before the precipitation began.

 The red line shows the temperature measured by the balloon.
-It’s exactly 32 degrees at the surface, but then drops rapidly in the lowest several thousand feet of ascent labeled layer “B” representing the cold air wedge
+It’s exactly 32 degrees at the surface, but then drops rapidly in the lowest several thousand feet of ascent labeled layer “B” representing the cold air wedge.

 Critically, within the layer labeled “A” around 5,000-6,000 feet, the balloon enters an overriding wedge of milder air, where the temperature edges above freezing.

 This small warm layer was a warning to forecasters in the hours before precipitation began that the atmosphere was hinting at a sleet profile.
 Because of this, Capital Weather Gang forecasters wrote that there was a chance that the balance of the precipitation would be sleet in our 9:30 p.m. update on Wednesday, the evening before the storm.
-We also said there was a chance precipitation could still end up snow, because sometimes heavy precipitation can help cool the column of air to freezing levels.
+We also said there was a chance the precipitation could still end up as snow, because sometimes heavy precipitation can help cool the column of air to freezing levels.
 However, while some flakes did mix in at times, the effect wasn’t strong enough to convert the sleet to snow.

 All models, in general, seem to have difficulty properly simulating the arrival of a “warm plume” above the colder air mass.
 Sometimes this layer can be quite thin, and an error in the simulated temperature of just one or two degrees can mean the difference between a cement-like coating of sleet and a blanket of fluffy snow.

 In the big picture, we can see how weather systems helped generate this warm layer.
-The next figure shows the morning surface weather map, with the pressure lines (black, isobars) clearly delineating a ridge of cold, high pressure entrenched east of the Appalachians, an extending from Long Island to southern Georgia.
-The core of Arctic air was limited to the lowest few thousand feet, again corresponding the letter “B.”
+The next figure shows the morning surface weather map, with the pressure lines clearly delineating a ridge of cold, high pressure entrenched east of the Appalachians and extending from Long Island to southern Georgia.
+The core of Arctic air was limited to the lowest few thousand feet, again corresponding with the letter “B.”

 Meanwhile the counterclockwise circulation generated by a zone of low pressure to the west, over Tennessee, generated winds from the southwest about 5,000 feet above the ground, offering just enough mild air such that sleet would be the dominant precipitation form.